Our Aim

-If you would like further support in the pre-appointment process for your district NPNP lead please contact Julian Bond to book a time with Matt or Eunice.
+If your district would like help preparing for the NPNP lead appointment, please contact Julian Bond to arrange a conversation with Matt or Eunice.
+We're here to walk alongside you.

 Interview and presentation questions